NEW APPLICATION DEADLINE FOR SPRING 2015:

 The MSCI Program was established in September 2000 – the first class was enrolled in August 2001.
-The MSCI Program is funded by a Clinical Research Curriculum Award from the National Heart, Lung, and Blood Institute (NHLBI) and was awarded to the UT Health Science Center Schools and its General Clinical Research Center (K30 HL04159).
-This MSCI Program is interdisciplinary and involves all five UT Health Science Center Schools.
+The MSCI Program is part of the Institute for Integration of Medicine and Science, which is funded by a Clinical and Translational Science Award from the National Institutes of Health, National Center for Advancing Translational Sciences (NIH/NCATS) (UL1 TR001120).
+The MSCI Program is interdisciplinary and involves all five UT Health Science Center Schools.
 Fellows, students, faculty, and staff from all disciplines and affiliated programs at UT Health Science Center Schools are eligible to enroll in the MSCI program.

 Experienced faculties direct each course and take responsibility for designing the teaching materials with the course leaders.
 Specific learning objectives and discussionbased activities have been created for each weekly session.
 Teams of instructors (course faculty), who are particularly qualified to teach the selected topics, deliver these integrated courses.